AdamBrush96/Cyclistic_Case_Study/README.md

 * I used my new table to add a column for ride length which would show the duration of each ride in minutes.
 * Finally, I added two more columns to track the day of the week and the month the ride was taken in.
 In this step I also dropped any rides that were under a minute or over 600 minutes (10 hours) as they were likely to be mistakes either by the system or the rider and may skew the data.

-## A summary of my analysis:
+## A Summary of My Analysis:

 Now that I have a clean table with more relevant columns, I can begin to analyze the data and see how casual riders and members use the service differently.
 I hypothesized that members were likely using the bikes to commute while casual members were using them for recreation.
-To test this theory, I performed the following analysis with the queries listed at the end of this document in the Analysis section:
+To test this theory, I performed the following analysis (Please see [Analysis](https://github.com/AdamBrush96/Cyclistic_Case_Study/blob/46add739abf9f510ec84da41702d9be5d62b018e/Analysis.sql) for the SQL queries used):
 * I found the average number of rides casual riders and members were taking by time of day, day of the week, and month.
 * I found the average duration of each group's rides by time of day, day of week, and month.
 * I found the total number of rides started and ended at each station by each group.

-## Supporting visualizations and key findings:
+## Supporting Visualizations and Key Findings:

 The above analysis led to some insights that would be much better explained by visuals.
 I moved the data created by those queries to Tableau and created the following visualizations to more clearly identify any trends present.
 First, we see the number of trips each group took by time of day, day of the week, and month:
 ![image](https://github.com/AdamBrush96/Cyclistic_Case_Study/assets/147767594/999c9145-95e7-4b4f-b78e-14dd7d26986d)